+How to Cause the Change?
 Establishing an internal pull replenishment system included setting the order frequency of each line item to weekly.
 Decreasing these ordering frequencies resulted in an immediate reduction in inventory levels.
 Shipments were combined to avoid increases in transportation costs.
 Special software was used to augment legacy inventory software.
 It automatically adapts targeted inventory levels based on changes in actual demand.
 The basics of an integrated automated ordering application were developed with the intention to connect the system directly to the suppliers in order to easily manage three times more orders.
 This ordering application might be implemented after the new ERP system is ready to use.

 Maintaining targeted buffer inventory levels included several activities: